 - Our unique itinerary allows you to go exploring where even locals have not been, to be one of the first westerners to cross the Thole La pass and to meet local yak herders and experience something of their way of life. - The trek is led by an experienced western leader with the support of a Bhutanese Guide and trek crew. - We have been pioneering holidays in Bhutan for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and has written two books about his experiences in the Thunder Dragon Kingdom. - We carry a camera trap and take you to remote valleys where you can search for evidence of the elusive Yeti or other rare wildlife. - We don't have hidden costs.
 Your holiday price includes flights between Kathmandu and Paro as well as your Bhutanese visa fees. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.